gtkachyk/File-Management-System/README.md

 6. Add parts to the structure that enable it to coordinate with other structures.

 ## File Management System Instance
-A file management system instance is an implementation of the file management system instructions.
+A file management system instance is an implementation of the file management system instructions.<br>
 Because it is difficult to determine when some instructions are fully implemented, a file management instance is considered complete when its initial structure is complete.

 ### Initial Structure